Anurag199512/Appiness/README.md

 1. Starting file for the following code is app.js

+    ```
+     First run npm install or yarn install to install all the dependencies
-    `Either you can use nodemon app.js  or node app.js`
+     Either you can use nodemon app.js  or node app.js

+    ```

 2. By default sample data is loaded in the database from the file (insertSampleData.js).